 Top Ten Most Influential Primitive Baptist MinistersSince The Black Rock Address in 1832, The Primitive Baptist movement (often called the anti-mission movement by enemies) was formally launched.
 This is a list on who are the most influential ministers since this change in the course of Baptist relations.

-Thompson's autobiography is the most widely known of Primitive Baptists.
-He was an evangelist and his example has been of much influence to many later ministers manner.
+Thompson's autobiography is the most widely known among Primitive Baptists.
+He was an evangelist, and his example has been of much influence to many later ministers.

-Trott was said to be perhaps a better minister in his knowledge than Beebe.
+Trott was said to be perhaps a better minister in terms of his knowledge than Beebe.
 An incredible possibility.

-Sylvester and his father Cushing Biggs wrote the Primitive Baptists favorite historical document which was essentially a history of the world from its creation to present day affirming Primitive Baptists as the original church created by Christ.
+Sylvester and his father, Cushing Biggs, wrote the Primitive Baptists' favorite historical document, which was essentially a history of the world from its creation to present day, affirming Primitive Baptists as the original church created by Christ.
 It takes multiple sources into account.
-Sylvester also worked with R.H Pittman to create an answers and questions book about different religious questions.
-He was also one of the early men to stand out as a defender of conditionaliam against absolutism.
+Sylvester also worked with R.H.
+Pittman to create an answers and questions book about different religious questions.
+He was also one of the early men to stand out as a defender of conditionalism against absolutism.

 Bradley is a modern preacher who converted and got on the radio.
 He later went back to his roots of saintly perseverance to heaven and started what I like to call the "new vision" movement for his claim of a new vision.
-He was in his day the most known of minister and the one considered by many to be the most talented.
+He was, in his day, the most known of ministers and the one considered by many to be the most talented.

 Probably my personal favorite minister.
-He defended again different opponents such as Church of Christ, Universalist, and Missionary Baptist ministers.
+He defended against different opponents such as Church of Christ, Universalist, and Missionary Baptist ministers.
 He had a calm and composed manner.
-His autobiography also shows how he was in his mindset a man of God.
+His autobiography also shows how he was, in his mindset, a man of God.